Sarijen/ST7567-C-driver-for-RP2040/README.md

 | Any GPIO | RST |
 | GND | NC/LED |

-Connect NC or LED pin to ground to enable backlight.
+Connect NC/LED pin to GND to enable backlight.

-For PWM dimming use a transistor/MOSFET, connecting base to any GPIO, Collector/Emitter to GND and NC/LED depending on your part.
+For PWM dimming use a transistor/MOSFET, connecting base to any GPIO, Collector/Emitter to GND and NC/LED.

 ## Usage